laderast/RBootcamp_old/chapter1.md

 *** =instructions
 - adds one `data.frame` to another `data.frame`
-- allows you to chain data and geoms together
+- allows you to chain data and geoms together into a single statistical graphic
 - allows you to add variables together in a `data.frame`

 *** =hint